defenseunicorns/uds-package-valkey/docs/configuration.md

 The configuration changes required to switch from the standalone to the replicated (with sentinel) architecture can be derived by comparing the two valkey instances in the [test bundle definition](../bundle/uds-bundle.yaml).
 The changes are as follows:

-1. Add an ingress to the sentinel port in the `custom` network rules in the `uds-valkey-config` chart.
+1. Add an ingress to the sentinel port in the `additionalNetworkAllow` network rules in the `uds-valkey-config` chart.
 This is unnecessary if not enabling the sentinel later (not recommended).

 ```yaml
 packages: